 1988 – A big east coast storm dumped heavy snow across New York and New England.
 Snowfall totals included 26.1 inches at Camden, New York, 26 inches at Chester, Massachusetts, and 24 inches at Berlin, New Hampshire and Rochester, Vermont.

 1989 - Tiny Tim declares himself a New York City mayoral candidate.

 1990 - Sting, Bruce Springsteen, Paul Simon and Don Henley performed at a benefit in Beverly Hills, California for the Rainforest Foundation.
-More than one-million dollars was collected from such celebrities as Don Johnson, Billy Crystal, Barbra Streisand and Goldie Hawn to save the Amazon rain forests and the Indians who live there.
+More than $1 million was collected from such celebrities as Don Johnson, Billy Crystal, Barbra Streisand and Goldie Hawn to save the Amazon rain forests and the Indians who live there.

 1992 - Sharon Kowalski finally went home.
 After an eight-year battle to gain custody of her life partner who was badly injured in an accident, Karen Thompson was named Sharon's guardian and took her home.
 Karen had fought for the right of guardianship claiming Sharon's father - who would have nothing to do with her before the accident - only gave her warehousing and custodial care on the money awarded Sharon for her accident, and insufficient medical care.
 Karen showed that because of the lack of physical therapy Sharon's muscles were shortening thereby crippling her further.
 And Sharon, though brain damaged, made it clear she wanted to go with Karen.
 In the decision, the Minnesota Court of Appeals said that the women were "...a family of affinity which ought to be respected."